What we do

-TEQSA's governance structure consists of our Commission (pictured above), Chief Executive Officer and Senior Management Team.
+TEQSA's governance structure consists of our Commission, Chief Executive Officer and Executive Leadership Team.
 Find out more on Our governance page.

 The legal framework which governs Australian higher education consists of the following (click on the arrows for a short overview):